dkllrjr/dkllrjr.github.io/research.md

 # Research

-Here is the research I'm currently working on or have dabbled into.
+Here is the research I've worked on or am currently working on.

 ## Mistral Wind and its Interaction with the Mediterranean Sea (My PhD Thesis)